-While our Python installations come with many popular packages installed, you may come upon a case where you need an addiditonal package that is not installed.
-If the specific package you are looking for is available from anaconda.org (formerlly binstar.org) you can easily install it and required dependencies by using the Conda package manager.
+While our Python installations come with many popular packages installed, you may come upon a case in which you need an additional package that is not installed.
+If the specific package you are looking for is available from anaconda.org (formerly binstar.org), you can easily install it and required dependencies by using the conda package manager.

 Procedure